ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ![Total Staking Nodes by Country(4).png](/uploads/Total-Active-Staking-Nodes-by-Country.png)

 November observed a redistribution in active staking nodes across countries, with China still leading, albeit with a reduced count compared to October.
 This change reflects a dynamic and evolving geographical distribution of network participants.
-The the numbers reported here should be considered in light of the issues described in the section on the "Total Active Staking Nodes" metric above.
+The numbers reported here should be considered in light of the issues described in the section on the "Total Active Staking Nodes" metric at the top of this article.

 ## Network Total Monthly Rewards